Skip to content

 About This Calculator

-Our methodology: Based on the Income Shares model as defined in the Oklahoma Child Support Guidelines (43 O.S. § 118).
-Updated for 2026.
+Methodology: Income Shares model per Oklahoma Child Support Guidelines (43 O.S. § 118).